T6 Auxiliary Inverter Setup for eMobility Applications

-This is how quick and easy it is to complete a T6 Auxiliary inverter setup for eMobility applications.
-I will walk through the process from start to finish in this demonstration, beginning with default settings to set up a permanent magnet servo motor to run in sensorless operation with CAN J1939 process data commands.
-Since it’s a demonstration, I may go over some areas quickly but look for a future video and blog article, which will go through the process in more details.
+The T6 Auxiliary Inverter setup for eMobility applications is quick and easy.
+This demonstration walks through the setup process from start to finish.
+Let’s begin with the default settings to set up a permanent magnet servo motor to run in sensorless operation with CAN J1939 process data commands.

 For a video tutorial, you can watch the one below hosted on our YouTube channel.

-First I will launch Combivis, the free software for KEB inverter setup and troubleshooting.
-As you can see in Figure 1, I have two nodes…one for the embedded controller, or MCU, and one for the inverter control, or DCU.
+First, I will launch Combivis, the free software for KEB inverter setup and troubleshooting.
+As you can see in Figure 1, there are two nodes, one for the embedded controller (MCU) and one for the inverter control (DCU).

 Open the Wizards Dashboard